taearls/earshare/README.md

 ### MVP

 Artist:
--- params: name (required), password, location, genre, description, members, website link -- Artist will be able to create, delete, and edit events -- Index: a list of all events they've created
--- Show: Details of the event, along with an edit and delete button
+-- params: name (required), password, location, genre, description, members, website link, photo -- Artist will be able to create, delete, and edit events -- Index: a list of all events they've created, button to create event, edit artist details -- Show: Details of the event, along with an edit and delete button

 Event:
--- params: date, time, location, description, cost, other artists performing -- Index: a list of all events
+-- params: date, time, location, description, cost, other artists performing, how many people attending, photo -- Index: a list of all events
 -- Show: Details of an event to learn more about it